C-Undritz/Boardgame-Bazaar/TESTING.md

 ## 7. Gaining iamresponsive screen grabs
 **Issue**: The live website would not show up within [http://ami.responsivedesign.is/](http://ami.responsivedesign.is/).
 ***Solution**: Installed on the Chrome browser the extension 'Ignore X-Frame headers'.
 This drops X-Frame-Options and Content-Security-Policy HTTP response headers, allowing all pages to be iframed.
 Once this was installed, the website showed up in iamresponsive allowing for screen grabs to be taken.
-Thanks to @Harry for this solution.
+Thanks to @Harry for this solution.*

 ---
 ># **REMAINING ISSUES**
+## 1. Stripe card payment font display
+**Issue**: The font family for the Stripe card display element is set within style variable in the stripe_elements js file.
+It has been set of the main chosen font throughout the site 'Economica'.
+However, the font is not displayed.
+During development it was not determined why this was the case.

+## 2. HTML/XML character entity for an some special characters displaying in emails when using templates
+**Issue**: The contact us function uses email txt templates to arrange the text sent in the contact us form into a more presentable and easy to read format.
+However this has resulted in some special characters such as ' " and & being rendered in their HTML/XML character entity within the recieved email.
+Whilst this does not prevent the message being read and understood, it is an issue that the developer will seek to fix in further development.